Managing Director, Berkshire Partners

 Brock-Wilson's gift resulted in a $1.5 million match from Purdue Research Foundation, made available by donor funds, for a total of $2.5 million dedicated to advancing women in management.

-"We're incredibly grateful to Jane for her leadership role in this vital initiative," said David Hummels, dean of Purdue's Krannert School of Management.
+"We're incredibly grateful to Jane for her leadership role in this vital initiative," said David Hummels, Dr. Samuel R. Allen Dean of Purdue's Krannert School of Management.
 "The center will allow us to award scholarships to significantly improve access for women in our programs.
 It will provide thought leadership in how women play an important role in corporate America.
 It also will give us an opportunity to provide experiential learning and engagement opportunities that will extend the impact of a Krannert education beyond the years a student spends on campus."